-Element Category Component Name Component Weighting Coursework Coursework 1: 40% Poster - That communicates to early career teachers a specific contemporary issue and inclusive practice within the UK.
-(ALO1) Coursework 2: 000/ Equivalent to 2,500 words produce a portfolio to evidence practice development.
-(ALO2, 3) 60% Choose a class within a specific educational setting. highlight interventions within the classroom and their theoretical underpinning for inclusive practice.
+Element Category Component Name Component Weighting Coursework Coursework 1: 40% Poster - The poster should provide parents with information regarding two specific aspects of SEND and the inclusive practice strategies used to support learners to achieve.
+(ALO1) Coursework 2: 60% Equivalent to 2,500 words produce a portfolio to evidence practice development.
+(ALO2, 3) Choose a class within a specific educational setting. highlight interventions within the classroom and their theoretical underpinning for inclusive practice.
 Review professional skills needed to ensure effective inclusive practice and rate your own professional skills in relation to them.
 100%